January 24, 2023 5 min read

 Even though hearing a sneeze from your little one can make you wonder if they are sick or dealing with allergies, if it is happening infrequently then you are probably in the clear.
 In fact, it is common for newborns to sneeze more often than older kids or adults.

-Newborn sneezing is a reflex used to clear irritants, such as germs and particles from their nasal passage.
+Newborn sneezing is a reflex used to clear irritants, such as particles from their nasal passage.
 Newborn babies have much tinier noses compared to ours, which can cause them to get clogged more easily with mucus, dust particles, or even breast milk.

 If you notice that your little one is sneezing more frequently, one of the following reasons could be the culprit...

-Dry air can cause sneezing, as newborns have much smaller nasal passages than adults, which causes mucus to dry more quickly.
+Dry air can irritate the nose and cause sneezing.
 This is more common in colder seasons, such as winter or autumn, in air-conditioned environments, or when exposed to dry weather conditions.
+To combat dry air it may be beneficial to run a humidifier in the baby’s room while they sleep.

 When breastfeeding, babies sometimes get their noses flattened and temporarily blocked by being pressed against the mother's breast.
 In this case, sneezing helps unblock the nostril.
 Breast milk can also get into the baby's nose and be cleared by sneezing.